exebook/hashdict.c/README.md

 `struct dictionary* dic_new(int initial_size);`

-set `initial_size` to 0 for the default.
+set `initial_size` to 0 for the initial size of the table, which is 1024 items.
+Useful when you know how much keys you will store and want to preallocate, in which case use N/2 as the initial_size.

 ##dic_delete()

-Deletes the hash table and frees all occuped memory.
+Deletes the hash table and frees all occupied memory.

 `void dic_delete(struct dictionary* dic);`